-Objectives: Multiple studies has shown that vitamin D deficiency can increase risk of cardiovascular disorders.
-Role of vitamin D in increasing risk of coronary atherosclerotic disorders and cardiac dysfunction is not yet clear.
-The present study aimed to assess the relationship between the serum level of vitamin D and the echocardiographic indices of left ventricular function or valvular defects.
+Objectives: Multiple studies have shown that vitamin D deficiency can increase the risk of cardiovascular disorders.
+However, the role of vitamin D in increasing the risk of coronary atherosclerotic disorders and cardiac dysfunction is yet unknown.
+Accordingly, the present study aimed to assess the relationship between the serum level of vitamin D and the echocardiographic indices of the left ventricular (LV) function or valvular defects.

-Conclusion: The serum level of 25-hydroxy vitamin D may not be a predictive factor for of left ventricular function or valvular defects.
+Conclusions: In general, the serum level of 25-hydroxy vitamin D may not be a predictive factor for the LV function or valvular defects.

 Cite By, Google Scholar